PicklesJimmy/SandwichGame/README.md

 ## Project Description - Why Make a Sandwich Simulator Game?

-I chose to make a sandwich simulator game for my project since I have always enjoyed playing restaurant simulation games when I was little.
+I chose to make a sandwich simulator game for my project since I have always enjoyed playing restaurant/cooking simulation games when I was little.
 In fact, even now, I still enjoy a lot of restaurant simulator games such as **Overcooked 2**.
-Consequently, I want to make my project around the idea of restaurant simulator games out of passion and my life for the genre.
+Consequently, I want to make my project around the idea of restaurant simulator games out of passion and my love for the genre.

 ## User Stories